 To find distribution for your indie film, think about two other films that your film is like.
 This should be part of your pitch because it quickly provides reference points for someone who’s unfamiliar with your synopsis or your work.
 Then you want to construct a one- to two-sentence log line that describes your story in more detail.

 Check out FilmDaily.tv’s collection of log lines from some classics for ideas on how to write yours.

 Film festivals are good places to find distribution because other distributors and programmers attend festivals.
-I’ve found all my distribution at festival networking parties.
 For this reason, you need to have a short 60- to 90-second trailer of your film and a one-sheet with your log line, synopsis, and any other relevant information, including visual aids.
 It’s wise to create a “lookbook” that represents what your film is about.
 Have this handy on your smartphone or tablet, and show people when you talk about your film!
 Everyone does this at all the major festivals.
 It’s not easy to get distribution or convince someone your film is marketable.
 But don’t be afraid of the search.
 Everyone needs content, and you might get lucky!

 Making movies is not an easy endeavor, so build a solid, trustworthy team and lead them to victory.
 Best friends are made in the trenches on set as you spend your days creating art together.

-Making films is fun—that’s why we all fell in love with cinema in the first place, so never lose touch with that initial drive for wanting to contribute to this medium.
+Making movies is fun—that’s why we all fell in love with cinema in the first place, so never lose touch with that initial drive for wanting to contribute to this medium.